alexjlockwood/AndroidDesignPatterns/_drafts/2016-04-01-design-lib-sample-app.md

         child.findViewById(R.id.card_fab).getHeight() / 2;
     setMarginTop(child.findViewById(R.id.cardview), cardViewTopMargin);

-    // Give the card container some top padding so that the card initially
+    // Give the card container top padding so that the tip of the card
-    // appears at the bottom of the screen.
-The total padding will be the
+    // initially appears at the bottom of the screen.
+The total padding will
-    // distance from the top of the screen to the FAB's top edge. final int cardContainerTopPadding = child.getHeight() - cardViewTopMargin
+    // be the distance from the top of the screen to the FAB's top edge. final int cardContainerTopPadding = child.getHeight() - cardViewTopMargin
         - child.findViewById(R.id.card_title).getHeight()
         - child.findViewById(R.id.card_subtitle).getHeight();
     setPaddingTop(child.findViewById(R.id.card_container), cardContainerTopPadding);

-    // Give the RecyclerView a maximum height to ensure the card and the
+    // Give the RecyclerView a maximum height to ensure the card will never
-    // toolbar never overlap.
-    final View toolbarContainer = parent.getDependencies(child).get(0);
+    // overlap the toolbar as it scrolls. final View toolbarContainer = parent.getDependencies(child).get(0);
     ((MaxHeightRecyclerView) child.findViewById(R.id.card_recyclerview))
         .setMaxHeight(cardContainerTopPadding - toolbarContainer.getHeight());

+    // Return true so that the parent doesn't waste time laying out the
+    // child again (any modifications made above will have triggered a second
+    // layout pass anyway).
     return true;
   }